Introduction

 The sanctions architecture is not static.
 When coercion hits limits, regulators can recalibrate without dismantling the framework.

 On 29 January 2026, OFAC issued General License 46, authorising certain activities involving Venezuelan-origin oil.
-[15] On 3 February 2026, OFAC issued General License 47, authorising the sale of US-origin diluents to Venezuela.
+[15] On 3 February 2026, OFAC issued General License 47, authorising the sale of US-origin diluents (light hydrocarbons blended with Venezuela's heavy crude to make it thin enough for pipeline transport and export) to Venezuela.
 [16] Both licences sit within the same Venezuela Sanctions Regulations that produced the prohibitions documented above.

 This is tactical retreat within the same architecture.
 The prohibition framework remains.
 The licensing corridor widens.
 The regulator retains control.
 Nothing has been conceded at the structural level, but the operational posture has shifted.